 }

-With subscriptions, you can build highly interactive applications that keep users engaged with real-time data.
+With subscriptions, you can build highly interactive applications that respond instantly to changes in your data.

-One common challenge in GraphQL is the "N+1 problem," where multiple queries to resolve nested fields result in inefficient database calls.
-DataLoader is a popular library that helps batch and cache these requests, improving performance.
+One of the common challenges in GraphQL is the "N+1 problem," where multiple queries to resolve nested fields result in inefficient database calls.
+DataLoader is a utility that helps batch and cache these requests, significantly improving performance.

 const DataLoader = require('dataloader');